Akshit8/go-vault/README.md

 ## Usage of default KV engine in unit tests

-Since the Vault API client is developed to read data from the vault and not the other way around, creating a new engine is not possible, hence using default `secret` engine is only option.
+Since the Vault API client is developed to read data from the vault and not the other way around, creating a new engine for test is not possible, therefore using default `secret` engine.

 ## Ideas for configuration pipeline

-While writing a microservice, combine-usage of Vault and env files can provide a robust way to inject secrets in our app.
+While writing a microservice, combine-usage of Vault and env files can provide a robust way to inject secrets inside our app.

 - env files can contain non-sensitive values along with paths(for Vault) for secrets.
 - Vault can be configured, and used to inject sensitive values like passwords, API keys and other credentials.